 Writing is different than talking — so much so that the two are not effectively interchangeable to get the big laughs you need to move forward as a comedian.

 At this point you may be asking yourself “Why is knowing this a game changer?”
 Here is why…

-Writing is a method of communication designed to influence ONE single reader.
-Only words are available to influence that individual reader, requiring 2-3 times the number of words needed for written communication as opposed to talking.
+Writing is a method of communication designed to influence or engage ONE single reader.
+Only words are available to communicate with that individual reader, requiring 2-3 times the number of words needed for written communication as opposed to talking.

 Talking or speaking is an expressive method of communication designed to influence one or more people live and in person environments.

 Far fewer words are needed when speaking to relay any message because of the addition of powerful visual and auditory communication enhancements (body language, facial expressions, voice tone variations, etc.) that are interwoven with the words being used.